 Every business needs to evolve with the changing times.
 You need to determine what kind of marketing language and descriptive terminology to use for your sales materials, website copy, and search engine optimization.

-In addition to the Google Alerts, Google Trends can be a great tool for helping you monitor industry trends.
-It enables you to evaluate the popularity of certain terms, compare them against other keyword variations, analyze how their popularity varies over time and in different regions/languages, and shows related keywords, which can be helpful in getting new keyword suggestions.
+In addition to Google Alerts, Google Trends can be a great tool for helping you monitor industry trends.
+It enables you to evaluate the popularity of certain terms, compare them against other keyword variations, analyze how their popularity varies over time and in different regions/languages, and shows related keywords, which can help get new keyword suggestions.
+By using Google Trends, businesses can stay ahead of the curve and tailor their marketing strategies accordingly.

 9) Google Forms